inflearn logo

 • March 5, 2026

-• "One-Day Full-Stack Development with AI (Junior)": This course maintains the original curriculum, which has a relatively high difficulty level
+• "Understanding AI-Powered Full-Stack Development in One Day (Junior Level)": This course maintains the original curriculum, which has a relatively high difficulty level

-• "Full Spectrum Development (for Juniors)": A new course with significantly reduced difficulty.
-Free enrollment coupons will be issued to current students of this course.
+• "Full-Spectrum Development (for Juniors)": A new course with significantly reduced difficulty.
+Free enrollment coupons will be issued to students of this course.

 • "Full-Spectrum Development (for Seniors)": A new course with significantly reduced difficulty.
 Free enrollment coupons will be issued to students of this course.